Hello prospective HelpXers,

 WARM clothes (even in summer it can be cold here)- working coat/jacket and wellington boots ARE essential, please let us know if bring wellington boots is a problem as we have some that may fit.

-Now to tell you about our "family" which consists of the two of us, two dogs (Biscuit and Bolt) and one small hand-reared 3 year old kitten (he will always be my kitten) called Otto (Our animals live in the house with us).
-The barn and paddocks are home to 25 chickens, 4 ducks, 1 drake, 5 nanny goats (2 of which we are currently milking), 1 billy goat, 1 Aberdeen angus cow and one Bodmin moor pony.
+Now to tell you about our 'family' which consists of the two of us, one dog - Bolt and one small hand-reared 5 year old kitten (he will always be my kitten) called Otto (Our animals live in the house with us).
+The barn and paddocks are home to chickens, ducks, goats (2 of which we are currently milking), 1 billy goat, Aberdeen angus steers and one Bodmin moor pony.

 The day starts out with the intention of being organised, but this rarely works out.
-We try to start with breakfast, then milking the goats and feeding the other animals.
+We start with milking the goats and feeding the other animals, then we come in for breakfast.
 Our chickens are let out around 11am when the eggs are collected.
 Once back in the house we deal with the milk and eggs.
 After which it is coffee time!

 Lunch is aimed at around 2pm, generally a light meal e.g. cheese on toast or poached eggs.

-Afternoon tea (tea and cake) is around 5pm and 7pm is when we aim to go out for the evening milking and feeding.
+Afternoon tea (tea & cake) is around 5pm and 7.30pm is when we aim to go out for the evening milking and feeding.

 Our main meal of the day is the evening meal, this is usually eaten around 9pm after doing the evening milking.

-We are a meat eating family and the type of meals that we eat, mean that it is difficult to cater for vegetarians (so we are sorry, but no vegetarians please), we eat the meat that we produce on the small holding, for instance pork, lamb and goat, we enjoy good home cooked food.
+We are a meat eating family and the type of meals that we eat mean that it is difficult to cater for vegetarians (so we are sorry, but no vegetarians please).
+We eat the meat that we produce on the small holding, for instance pork and goat, we enjoy good home cooked food.
 Breakfast is usually cereal, with fruit and home-made yoghurt, lunch is generally a light meal and dinner the main meal of the day served up after the evening milking.
-Our helper can help with meal preparation, but not cook for themselves.
+Our helpers can help with meal preparation, but not cook for themselves.

 We use our own goat’s milk as our house-hold milk.
 If you have any dietary issues please discuss it with us before you decide to come.

 Our house is a bungalow with a main bedroom up-stairs, all the other rooms are at ground level.
-The accommodation for our ‘helper’ is a large double room at the front of the house.
+The accommodation for our ‘helpers’ is a shared large double room at the front of the house.

 We have a wide variety of jobs that we would like help with, some need to be done daily, while others are weekly or monthly jobs and then we also have one-off jobs.